CristianLMartinez/basic-api/README.md

 - Java (JDK 21 or above)
 - Maven
 - An IDE (like IntelliJ IDEA or Eclipse)
-- PostgreSQL (or any other relational database - change if you want)
+- H2 by default (or any other relational database - change if you want)
 - Any rest manager like: POSTMAN, INSOMNIA, RESTCLIENT, etc...

 >[!IMPORTANT]